matt123miller/matt123miller.github.io/src/data/blog/webdev-learning-path/index.md

 Try and recreate the part inside the red box.

-Then try creating a the part inside the blue box.
+Then try creating the part inside the blue box.

-They don't have to look layout next to eachother like in the screenshot, it doesn't need to respond to different browser window sizes, dw about mobile etc.
+They don't have to neatly layout next to each other like in the screenshot, it doesn't need to respond to different browser window sizes, forget about other screen sizes for now.

-You can do that with only a single index.html file (that's what we normally name the first html file) and view it in the browser directly. file:///C:/Users/YOUR_USER/code/first-webpage/index.html .
+You can do that with only a single index.html file (that's what we normally name the first html file) and view it in the browser directly.
+On Wdinows that might look like this file:///C:/Users/YOUR_USER/code/first-webpage/index.html.
 Adjust as appropriate.

 And if you're hitting a dead end you can try inspecting the webpage.
-Open your <a href="https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools"  class="animated-link">browser dev tools</a>, likely press F12, and get ready to be overwhelemed.
+Open your <a href="https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools"  class="animated-link">browser dev tools</a> and get ready to be overwhelemed.
 Every web page can be viewed using these tools and you can discover how they were made.
-It's gotten harder due to how modern <abbr title="Cascading Style Sheets">CSS</abbr> and <abbr title="JavaScript">JS</abbr> developer tooling but if you have patience there's a lot to learn by inspecting the content of different websites.
-For more information
+It's gotten harder due to how complex modern <abbr title="Cascading Style Sheets">CSS</abbr> and <abbr title="JavaScript">JS</abbr> developer tooling has become but if you have patience there's a lot to learn by inspecting the content of different websites.

+For more information <a href="" class="animated-link">MDN</a> has everything you need to know.

 ## Back End